X-47B Unmanned Combat Air System (UCAS), United States of America

 The X-47B UCAS was developed by the US Navy as part of the unmanned combat air system carrier demonstration (UCAS-D) programme.
 The programme aims to develop and demonstrate which fighter sized tailless unmanned aircraft can be deployed from US Navy aircraft carriers.

-The X-47B is a variant of Pegasus X-47A which was developed as a joint USAF and USN programme, called J-UCAS, in 2001.
+The X-47B is a variant of Pegasus X-47A, which was developed as a joint USAF and USN programme, called J-UCAS, in 2001.
 The programme was funded by the DARPA with Northrop Grumman as the main contractor.
-In February 2006, however, the Joint-UCAS development programme was cancelled for separate UAV development programmes by both the defence forces.
+In February 2006, however, the UCAS development programme was cancelled for separate UAV development programmes by both the defence forces.
 Development of the X-47B, which had started in June 2005, was temporarily halted following the cancellation.

 The US Naval Air Systems Command (NAVAIR) contracted Northrop Grumman for the construction and demonstration of two X-47B aircraft under the unmanned combat air system demonstrator (UCAS-D) programme, in August 2007.
 The UCAS-D programme also aims to pave the way for developing potential future carrier-compatible, unmanned systems with little risk.